Pelochus/pelochus-homelab/software/README.md

 **Uses port 25565 for Java and 19132 for Bedrock**

-## Organizr
+## Homarr
 Web interface for organizing services.
 Quite stylish, simple and provides a pretty organized look for the services running in the server, at least those with some kind of web interface or access without SSH / other protocols such as SMB or VPN.
-Needs extra config through webUI.
-I don't recommend using SSL certs unless forwarding the port.
-Like Pi-Hole, **uses port 80**
+Needs extra config through webUI, but is easy and simple.
+Substitutes Organizr, which is worse, less simple and more difficult to configure and install. **Uses port 7575, though it can be better to use 80**

 ## Port List
 | Software      | Port  |